 The William J. Perry Center for Hemispheric Defense Studies now offers the William J. Perry Award for Excellence in Security and Defense Education to recognize individuals and organizations that have made significant contributions to advancing national security.

 Perry has also authored and co-authored multiple books including The Button: The New Nuclear Arms Race (2020) and Presidential Power from Truman to Trump and Preventive Defense: A New Security Strategy for America (2000).
-Currently, Perry serves as the chair of the Bulletin’s Board of Sponsors.
+Perry previously served as the chair of the Bulletin’s Board of Sponsors.

 Perry's Bulletin contributions:

 - Former Defense Secretary William Perry: Why we must describe doomsday to keep it from happening

 - New online course from The William J. Perry Project: The Threat of Nuclear Terrorism